cgu-tech/ha-zero-hid/README.md

 Most of the time these bugs :
 - occurs only for the time between when you assign static IP through DHCP on your router and the time those network components refresh.
-- can be definitively fixed after multiple hard **and** sof reboot of all devices, starting with the router followed by eaech device one-by-one.
+- can be definitively fixed after multiple hard **and** soft reboot of all devices, starting with the router followed by eaech device one-by-one.

 ### I want to debug HA zero-hid server
 Check server is running: